 Niwasejo Castle, Japanese castle in Kita-ku, Japan

-Niwasejo Castle is a Japanese castle in Kita-ku featuring two concentric rings of fortifications made with wooden structures and stone walls that define its military design.
-The layout includes steep earthen ramparts, fortified gates, and defensive positions typical of castles from the Edo period.
+Niwasejo Castle is a Japanese castle in the Kita-ku district, built with wooden structures and stone walls arranged in two concentric rings of fortifications.
+The site features steep earthen ramparts, fortified gates, and defensive positions typical of the Edo period.

-The castle was built in the 17th century as the Tokugawa shogunate worked to secure and control western regions of Japan through strategic fortifications.
-It became one of many strongholds designed to maintain stability and order during the early Edo period.
+The castle was built in the 17th century when the Tokugawa shogunate sought to secure western regions of Japan through a network of strategic fortifications.
+It served as one of many strongholds meant to maintain order during the early Edo period.

 The grounds once contained traditional Japanese gardens with water features and stone arrangements that showed the refined taste of the feudal lords who lived here.